Miteshryp/ecs-rust/notes.md

 - Do we want to allow entities to be attached to other entities?
 Probably not.

+- We may want functional systems in the design.
+These allow us to have some advantages
+    - It highly decouples logic containers across the codebase, which helps us keep code modularized
+    - It optimizes execution since now only functions which contain logic can be executed instead of each flow of each system (in the older design, even if the flow handler had no code to be executed, the derive for every system had to manually go through each dynamically dispatched system, which is highly wasteful )

 - Systems registered in the App currently handle a single type of component.
 We might want to define interactive systems as well where 2 different type of components can interact.
 These types of systems will generally need to be initiated once the updation cycle for the individual components has been completed.
     - Based on this analysis, we can have 2 types of systems
         1. Interactive systems (Take 2 or maybe more different types of components in handling functions)